 A lot of players utilize Discord’s voice chat for gaming.
-However, a No Route Discord error can arise when some players try to connect with a voice channel.
-Consequently, players can’t utilize the voice chat in Discord when it displays the No Route error.
+However, a No Route Discord error can arise when some users try to connect with a voice channel.
+Consequently, they can’t utilize the voice chat in Discord.

-These are some potential resolutions for the No Route Discord error and we’re going to present you the best of them.
+There are some potential resolutions for the No Route Discord error and we’re going to present you the best of them.

 How do I fix the No Route Discord error?